-Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the first three chapters by Yonami and his team!
+Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the Intro and the first two chapters by Yonami and his team!

-The first issue is a story in 6 parts written by Eric Peyron, with pencils by Yonami, inks by Emanuel Braga, colors by Cesar Edgar & Nino Sempa, and cover by Fabien Laouer!
+The first issue is a story in 6 parts written by Eric Peyron, with pencils & cover by Yonami, inks by Emanuel Braga, and colors by Cesar Edgar & Nino Sempa!

 Originally published under the title Rage Card Game #1, then remastered and prepublished in Worlds of Rage (Wow!
 That sounded complicated!), Arcana #1 marks the debut of a new series entirely dedicated to the Tarot of the Rage Universe.

-Arcana is a very special series in that it has been specifically created to be an integral part of the Rage Card Game, a little card game I programmed as an add-on to the Rage Bane of Demons iOS App.
+Arcana is a very special series in that it has been specifically created to be an integral part of the Rage Card Game, a little card game I programmed as an add-on to the Rage Bane of Demons iOS App, at the time it was still available in the iTunes Store.
 In the 7-page Intro of the story, Khain Alhazred explains to the other characters the rules of his card game, then they each have to play against him.
-If they manage to combine their Character card with the right Arcana card, Alhazred will show them a scene from the past, present or future.
+If they manage to combine their own Character card with the right Arcana card, Alhazred will show them a scene from the past, present or future.
 In the game it translated to the user trying to find the right combination between a character card and an Arcana to unlock the next chapter of the story.

-This issue will be sent to select digital publishers, and every publisher working with Trajectory.
+This issue will be sent to select digital publishers.
 Each publisher will be added to this page as soon as the book is available in their store.